BIGJRA/BIGJRA.github.io/rejuv.md

 go to the right here.
 Follow this path to the left and out.

 In this area, grab the *Water Memory,* then activate the pillar in this area.
-Head up and swim off the side once you’ve done this.
+Head up and swim off the side once you've done this.

 Terajuma Coral Reef